 As a parent, I think the thing that scares me most about the internet age is the idea of my child’s privacy being invaded—specifically, anything having to do with pornography, sexting, or sexually suggestive images or videos.
-And as much as I’d like to think “Oh, my kid would never get wrapped up in anything stupid like that,” we all know how naïve that kind of thinking is.
+And as much as I’d like to think, “Oh, my kid would never get wrapped up in anything stupid like that,” we all know that’s naïve.

-So what if the worst thing in the world happens?
+So what if the worst scenario happens?
 What if a nude pic of your kid gets around because of sexting or it was stolen?
 What if it—gulp—goes viral?

 “Of course, the most important way to be sure that a nude selfie isn’t shared widely is by not posting one in the first place,” says Graber.
 “But that being said, all teens make mistakes.
 Unfortunately, this is a mistake that, in addition to being hugely embarrassing, can have serious and long-lasting consequences.
 Doing nothing is not an option.”

 According to Graber, you should first immediately ask the person or people who posted the photo to delete it.
 And if that doesn’t work, reach out directly to their family members or anyone else in charge of their care.